vaultys/vaultysid/README.md

 For now we have setup several kind of channels:
 - MemoryChannel: to communicate in the same nodejs process
-- @vaultyshq/channel-peerjs: for P2P communication between various browser (using WebRTC through peerjs lib)
+- @vaultyshq/channel-peerjs: for P2P communication between browsers (using WebRTC through peerjs lib)
 - @vaultyshq/channel-browser and @vaultyshq/channel-server: for classic server/client architecture
-- @vaultyshq/channel-patr: be like "I am your Father" to Nostr protocol (aka Patr Nostr)
+- @vaultyshq/channel-patr: be like "I am your Father" to Nostr, squatting its protocol (aka Patr Nostr)
 - more to come

 if you want to implement your own channel, just implement 3 functions (`send`, `receive` and `close`) and you can use our crytpo implementation that let you automagically encrypt your channel